DataDog/datadog-agent/tools/retry_file_dump/README.md

 # Retry file dump

+`.retry` files are created by the Agent when the retry queue of the forwarder is full.
+See `forwarder_storage_max_size_in_bytes` for more information.
-Dump the transactions stored in a `.retry` file into a JSON file.
+This tool dumps the transactions stored in a `.retry` file into a JSON file.

 ## Build